alexbelgium/hassio-addons/portainer_agent/README.md

 ---

-portainer_agent is an open-source lightweight management UI which allows you to easily manage your a Docker host(s) or Docker swarm clusters.

-It has never been so easy to manage Docker. portainer_agent provides a detailed overview of Docker and allows you to manage containers, images, networks and volumes.

-## RESTORE BACKUP

-Open the addon options and set the password to "".
-Restart the addon, it will allow to restore portainer_agent from a backup.
-You need to put your backup in an accessible folder such as /share to have it mounted in the addon
+The Portainer Agent is a workaround for a Docker API limitation when using the Docker API to manage a Docker environment.
+The user interactions with specific resources (containers, networks, volumes and images) are limited to those available on the node targeted by the Docker API request.

 ## WARNING

 The portainer_agent add-on is really powerful and gives you virtually access to your whole system.
 While this add-on is created and maintained with care and with security in mind, in the wrong or inexperienced hands, it could damage your system.

 ## Installation